divemarkus/windows11/README.md

    - Both RTX HDR and RTX VSR should be enabled

 ### AMD GPU Optimization
-1. Install the latest AMD drivers from the [AMD website](https://www.amd.com/en/support/graphics-drivers).
+1. Install the latest AMD drivers from the AMD's website
 2. Enable Radeon Boost and FSR (FidelityFX Super Resolution):
    - Open `Radeon Settings`.
    - Navigate to `Performance > Image Quality`.